Well-posedness of a system of SDEs driven by jump random measures: Introduction

 \section{Introduction}

 In this paper, we are interested in {systems of stochastic differential equations (SDEs) with non-Lipschitz diffusion and jump terms and two sources of interdependence: one in the drifts of the equations and one in the correlated driving processes.
-These systems include multi-dimensional generalisations with mean-field drift coefficients of the following one-dimensional SDE}
+These systems include multi-dimensional generalisations with mean-field interactions in the drift of the following one-dimensional jump SDE}

 where $a,b,\sigma,\sigma_Z\geq 0$, $B=(B_t,t\geq 0)$ is a Browinan motion and $Z=(Z_t,t\geq 0)$ is an independent spectrally positive $\alpha$-stable compensated L\'evy process with parameter $\alpha \in (1,2]$.
 The existence of unique strong solutions to jump SDEs with generally non-Lipschitz coefficients is obtained by Fu and Li \cite{FL2010} (see also Li and Mytnik \cite{LM2011}).
 Dawson and Li \cite{DL2006} consider and prove a more general integral representation of \eqref{lambda-root} in terms of CBI processes (continuous state branching processes with immigration)